gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-wf-15.md

 # Conclusions

-The above example shows the efficiency of the chosen approach to collect sufficient  high quality orthoimages and point clouds for nature conservation monitoring and other tasks with a low cost drone in a standardized workflow.
+The above example suggests that the approach of combining a mini-drone with efficient reproducible flight planning and standardized calculation of orthoimages and point clouds seems promising.
+Especially for the non-invasive monitoring of nature conservation relevant issues and object detection in inaccessible areas this approach seems promising.